gridbugs/gridbugs.org/content/blog/every-game-i-made-since-2019-had-a-lighting-bug/index.md

 ### slime99

-slime99 was my 7DRL entry in 2020.
-[Here](@/projects/slime99/index.md)'s its
+[slime99](@/projects/slime99/index.md) was my 7DRL entry in 2020.
-project page.
 The game has lots of glowing green acid pools whose brightness dynamically changes in realtime but the effect was kind of lost until this lighting bug was fixed.